tercen/starter_guide/docs/workflow.md

 ![Screenshot](img/starter_guide_Data_Step_3.jpg)

+!!! note
-_Note: Unlike a spreadsheet data cell, a Tercen data cell can hold multiple data points.
+    Unlike a spreadsheet data cell, a Tercen data cell can hold multiple data points.
 This important concept impacts how a calculation or visualization is performed._

 Drag CELL_SUBSET to X-Axis to make a simple projection.